Bill Williams is the creator of some of the most popular market indicators: Awesome Oscillator, Fractals, Alligator, and Gator.

-- The diamond top formation should be clearly defined with four trendlines that connect to each other, and which are relatively close in length to one another.
+- The diamond top formation should be clearly defined with four trendlines that connect and are relatively close in length to one another.

 - It’s preferable to place the Stop Loss at the most recent swing high preceding the breakout point.

 - The target level will be calculated based on the measured movement calculation.
 We’ll measure the distance between the highest high and the lowest low within the structure and project it down from the breakout point.
-This forecast level will act as an exit point.
+This forecast level will act as a profit exit point.

-- The trade will have an additional time stop component.
-Specifically, if after passing 50 candles, the price hasn’t worked either on our Stop Loss or the target level, we immediately exit the trade on the market.
+- The trade will have an additional time-stop component.
+Specifically, if after passing 50 candles, the price hasn’t triggered either our Stop Loss or the target level, we immediately exit the trade.

-The trading rules for the diamond bottom chart pattern are vice versa:
+The trading rules for the diamond bottom chart pattern are the complete opposite:

 - There must be a clear downtrend before a diamond bottom forms.

-- The formation of a diamond bottom should be clearly defined by four trend lines that connect with each other and are relatively close in length to each other.
+- The formation of a diamond bottom should be clearly defined by four trendlines that connect and are relatively close in length to each other.